 The waitlist is something of a fixture at this stage of Four Winds’ life.
 It can seem like a straightforward thing at first, but families justifiably have a lot of questions, and once you ask a few questions, the waitlist is hardly a straightforward issue at all.
 For those families who want all the details, our Executive Director, Paul Sheridan, wrote this article for the 2018 version of the Pigeon Wing, our newsletter.
 We’re placing it here so that it’s accessible to anyone who wants it.
-Please read the Waitlist FAQs document and feel free to call us if you have questions or concerns after reading the article below.
+Please also visit our detailed Waitlist FAQ page, and feel free to call us if you have questions or concerns after reading the article below.

 The Waitlist – A Happy Problem